gofore/aws-emr/presentation/README.md

 ## [Amazon Elastic MapReduce (EMR)](http://aws.amazon.com/elasticmapreduce/)

-- Hadoop-based MapReduce cluster as a service
+- MapReduce cluster as a service
-- Can run either Amazon-optimized Hadoop or MapR
+- Can run either Amazon-optimized Hadoop or [MapR](https://www.mapr.com/)
 - Managed from a web UI or through API

 --